0

 Deborah's roommate, not the track star, the one before the track star, had been finger raped.
 Deborah tries to remember her name, but cannot.
 What she remembers is the small, pale woman coming into their room late at night.
 "What was her name again?"
 Deborah can only remember that she was a literature major.
 When the woman came in that night, she climbed the ladder up into her bunk bed, and still fully clothed, pulled the covers up over her head.
 She did not answer Deborah's concerned questions.
 In time Deborah stopped asking and stood silently beside the bunk bed waiting.
 More time passed.
 The literature major, tossed the covers aside, climbed down the ladder and without as much as a glance toward Deborah, took change from the phone-bowl and went out into the hall to use the payphone.
 It was not the police that she called.
 It was her family.
 They answered her call.
 The middle of the night and they answered her call.
 The literature major's voice was tearless as she described being grabbed by two men on the West Bank Bridge.
 They tried to throw her down into the Mississippi River, but she held on to the bridge suspender with all of her might.
 She did not let go.
 "I held on, Mom," she said.
 "I held on with everything I have."
 Deborah went into the hall and stood beside her.
 The literature major said, "Yes," then "No, they used their fingers."
 Then "Yes."
 Yes."
 "I love you too."
 "Yes."
 "Goodbye Mom."
 She turned to Deborah, "I'm leaving," she said.

 For more than an hour Deborah helped her roommate pack her bags, and box up her food and dishes from the community kitchen.
 They lugged it all to the front porch.
 Deborah made them some tea and they wrapped themselves in blankets, sat on the luggage and waited together.
 The car pulled up.
 The father driving.
 The mother in the passenger seat.
-Two younger children spread out and sleeping in the back.
+Two younger children were spread out and sleeping in the back.
 Deborah followed her roommate as they charged down the front steps and onto the side walk.
 Before the engine was turned off, the mother had swung herself out of the car and was holding her daughter.
 The literature major began to weep.
 The father stood close beside them and put his hand on his daughter's head.
-The literature major placed her hand over his as she wept.
+The literature major placed her hand over his hand as she wept.
 "Are you sure you want to do this?"
 The mother asked.
 "Yes, I want to leave this place," the daughter responded.
 Deborah helped the father load baggage and boxes into the trunk.
 He handed her back the box of food, "You keep this, and thank you for your help."
 He nodded to Deborah as the car pulled away.she caught a glimpse of the literature major sitting on her mother's lap, slumped, with her head on her mother's shoulder.
 Deborah never saw or heard from them again.

-"Hi Deborah, I'm Cindy, I don't know if you remember me, she says."
+"Hi Deborah, I'm Cindy, I don't know if you remember me," she says.

 "I certainly do.
 I taught you and your husband, Pete, to knit a few years ago.
 It's good to see you are still knitting."

-"We're coming from The Valley," Cindy says motioning toward the other women.
+"Yes, we're coming from The Valley," Cindy says motioning toward the other women.
 "We spent the morning at Fiber N Ice.and on our way to Far North in Anchorage.
 Would it be okay if we hang out here and knit and have our lunches?"

 "Absolutely, make yourselves comfortable," Deborah says, motioning them to the seating area.
 "I think most of you have been here before, right?
 Help yourself to whatever you need."
 Deborah nods toward their steaming to go bags from the local Thai restaurant.
-"There is coffee, tea, napkins, silverware and plates—just help yourself."
+"There are coffee, tea, napkins, silverware and plates—just help yourself."

 "We brought enough food to share, if you'd like some," Cindy says.